Fund firms Janus Capital, Henderson merge to form $6 billion group

-LONDON U.S. asset manager Janus Capital (JNS.N) and London-listed rival Henderson Global Investors (HGGH.L) on Monday said they had agreed to an all-share $6 billion merger, sending Henderson's shares soaring.
+LONDON U.S. asset manager Janus Capital (JNS.N) and London-listed rival Henderson Global Investors (HGGH.L) on Monday said they had agreed to an all-share $6 billion merger to cut costs and improve their global reach, sending Henderson's shares soaring.

-The merger will enable the group to cut costs and increase diversification, Henderson Chief Executive Andrew Formica told a media call, and comes as the industry looks to streamline operations to protect margins amid widespread pressure on fees.
+The merger comes as some small and mid-sized players in the industry look to gain scale, streamline operations and diversify in order to protect margins amid widespread pressure on fees, and prompted speculation of further tie-ups.

+"The combined product line-up will be much more balanced and diverse," Henderson Chief Executive Andrew Formica told a media call, adding Henderson had strength in British and European markets while Janus - which hired Pimco co-founder Bill Gross as bond fund manager in 2014 - was strong in the United States and Japan.

 Henderson and Janus shareholders are expected to own approximately 57 percent and 43 percent, respectively, of Janus Henderson Global Investors' shares, with the merger completing in the second quarter of 2017, subject to regulatory approvals.